 Your ticket includes a House tour, object viewing and strawberries and cream and tea or coffee served on the lawn.

-This event is part of our weekend celebrating the life of Jane Austen, who died in Winchester on 18 July 1817.
+This event is part of our Anniversary Weekend celebrating the life of Jane Austen, who died in Winchester on 18 July 1817.